Selectboard

 Action Items

-Leyna Hoyt made a motion to approve the orders; Kelly Lyford seconded the motion.
-Motion passed with 4 votes in favor.
+Leyna Hoyt made a motion to approve orders; Gregg Herrin seconded the motion.
+Motion passed.

 Adjournment

-Leyna Hoyt made a motion to adjourn the meeting; Gregg Herrin seconded the motion.
-Motion passed with 4 votes in favor.
-The meeting was adjourned at 9:22 pm.
+Leyna Hoyt made a motion to adjourn the meeting; Kelly Lyford seconded the motion.
+Motion passed.
+The meeting adjourned at 9:40 pm.

 | |